 Instagram is pretty strict when it comes to the number of follow requests made in a day.
 Generally, when you follow (or unfollow) more than 150-200 users in a day using a relatively new account they can instantly suspend your account (don’t ask how I know).

-The best follower apps that can help you grow the number of followers with a real targeted audience on Instagram is:
+The best follower apps that can help you grow the number of followers with a real Instagram, target audience are:

 So, if you have a business account here’s how to check out your followers’ demographic data:

 - Go to your profile using your Instagram app.

 - You can also go to Menu in the upper right corner, and tap Insights.